Funding Ran Out as of December 31, 2019

 In order to meet the state’s goal of having infrastructure to support 1 million Zero Emission Vehicles (ZEVs) by 2020, there needs to be between 82,000 and 144,000 L2 charging stations according to a report* by the National Renewable Energy Laboratory prepared for the California Energy Commission. *CEC-600-2014-003

-The following information is from the U.S. Department of Energy, Alternative Fuels Data Center which keeps track of the number of electric vehicle charging stations from data provided by the major charging networks as well as other sources.
+The following EV charging station count is from the U.S. Department of Energy, Alternative Fuels Data Center which keeps track of the number of electric vehicle charging stations from data provided by the major charging networks as well as other sources.
 It may not be a perfect count but it is close enough in my opinion to get a relative sense of the size and growth of the public charging infrastructure.
 The figures include planned stations, 120v, Level 1 outlets as well as stations marked as private.
-Data captured on December 31, 2014.
+Charging station count was captured on December 31, 2014.

 Virginia: 237 sites, 604 ports